 Have Cash on Hand

 They bring you the bill when they bring you your food, so be ready to pay when that happens.
 It's a cash-only establishment, so be prepared for that.
-Also, if you need anything else, that's your last sure chance of getting your server's attention -- after that, you'll have to flag her, and that's a real challenge.
-So if someone forgot to order something, get it when the food arrives, because that's probably it.
+Also, if you need anything else, that's your last sure chance of getting your server's attention—after that, you'll have to flag them down, and that's a real challenge.
+So if someone forgot to order something, get it when the food arrives.

 Don't Wear Black